The attacks of September 11, 2001 and its aftermath have demonstrated the limits of an unilateral quest for security.

 Against this backdrop, FES New York wants to strengthen the UN’s role in global security governance when dealing with particular issues, such as the disarmament and non-proliferation of nuclear weapons; the illicit trade of conventional weapons; peacekeeping operations; post conflict peace building and reconstruction.

-FES New York will co-host a panel discussion and an expert-level workshop on the final report of the “The New Geopolitics of Peace Operations II” initiative, which was conducted by the Stockholm International Peace Research Institute (SIPRI) in partnership with FES and the Foreign Ministries of Finland and the Netherlands.
-Findings of the initiative, and particularly the pathways to improve future collaboration between African and external actors, especially the UN, will be discussed with representatives from UN Member States and the New York peace operations experts community.
+FES New York co-hosted a panel discussion and an expert-level workshop on the final report of the “The New Geopolitics of Peace Operations II” initiative, which was conducted by the Stockholm International Peace Research Institute (SIPRI) in partnership with FES and the Foreign Ministries of Finland and the Netherlands.
+Findings of the initiative, and particularly the pathways to improve future collaboration between African and external actors, especially the UN, were discussed with representatives from UN Member States and the New York peace operations experts community.

 Thursday, March 16, 2017

 As recent geopolitical shifts continue to stress-test the existing regional and global nuclear orders, more than 100 UN Member States will gather in March 2017 to begin negotiating a nuclear weapons ban treaty.